 ”I know I’m an empath, so now what do I do?”
 Like we said, this information can feel overwhelming at first, especially to an empath.
 But being an empath can be a great gift!

-To know the answer to the question, "Am I an empath?" is a step towards cultivating self-care practices that protect you from burnout and overstimulation.
+To know the answer to the question, "Am I an empath?" is a step towards cultivating self-care practices for empaths that protect you from burnout and overstimulation.

 Taking the time to recharge in ways that nourish the energy of an empath will enable you to open yourself up to the feelings of others while maintaining your energetic balance.